Duckos-Mods/DInputManager/README.md

 # DInputManager
-DInputManager is a small header and cpp file lib that is meant to make having keybored inputs easy
+DInputManager is a small header and cpp file lib that is meant to make having keyboard inputs easy
 # Docs
 To get started make a new instance of the KeyboardManager class like
 ```cpp